KamranMaqbool/gym_fit_larave_with_vuejs_Inertia_js/README.md

 Add Lead for gym

 Add Leads into Database.
-Used CRON Jobs for send reminder Emails &#x1f4e7; to users
+Used CRON Jobs for send reminder Emails &#x1f4e7; to users Send Email to User

 After clone you can run Db Seed using this command (php artisan db:seed).